Murders of William Redmond and Helen Phelps: First trials

 On September 4, 1981, Merrill was sentenced to eight years in prison after pleading guilty to charges of burglary and theft.
 His conviction was part of a plea bargain in which he would receive immunity for his involvement in the Redmond case in exchange for his cooperation.

 On December 10, 1981, Cruz and McCall were found guilty.
 On January 11, 1982, both were sentenced to death.

 Before they faced trial for their roles in the murders of William Redmond and Helen Phelps, both Bracy and Hooper faced trial in Illinois for the murders of the three Chicago drug dealers in November 1980.
 On September 9, 1981, Bracy was sentenced to death in Illinois for his role in that crime.
 On September 23, Hooper was also sentenced to death for participating in those murders.
 The victims in the Illinois case were Frederick Lacey, R.C.
 Pettigrew and Richard Holliman.
 On February 24, 1982, Bracy and Hooper were extradited from Illinois to Arizona to stand trial in the Redmond case.
 The trials of Bracy and Hooper began in late 1982.
 On December 24, 1982, both men were found guilty.
 On February 11, 1983, both were sentenced to death.
-In 2003, the death sentences for both men were commuted to life in prison after Governor George Ryan commuted the sentences of all death row inmates.
+In 2003, the death sentences in Illinois for both men were commuted to life in prison after Governor George Ryan commuted the sentences of all death row inmates.

 On August 4, 1982, after a two-month trial, Joyce Lukezic was found guilty of two counts of first-degree murder, one count of attempted murder, one count of conspiracy to commit murder, one count of armed burglary, three counts of armed robbery, and three counts of kidnapping.
 Following the verdict, Joseph Brownlee, the deputy county attorney, announced the state would seek a death sentence for her.
 However, she was never formally sentenced after being found guilty.